seantokuzo/dirty-laundry/README.md

 - [ ] Function `postTask` should create a new item in the database
 - [ ] Function `getTasks` should retrieve all items from the database and send it back to the client as JSON
 - [ ] Function `deleteTask` should find items in the database based on an ID number and delete that item if it exists
+- [ ] Errors in any of the controllers (such as those related to querying or updating the database) should trigger a **global error handler** rather than proceeding to the next function in the middleware chain.
+If you have not already created a global error handler, add one to the `server.js` file.
+When invoked, it should return a relevant error message to the client, along with a status code of `500`.